whiteclarkegroup/liquibase-linter/docs/install.md

 ## Command Line

-Starting with the latest [Liquibase release zip](https://github.com/liquibase/liquibase/releases/).
+1. Start with the latest [Liquibase release zip](https://github.com/liquibase/liquibase/releases/).

-Download the latest Liquibase Linter jar from [maven central](https://repo1.maven.org/maven2/com/whiteclarkegroup/liquibase-linter/) and download the [dependencies](https://mvnrepository.com/artifact/com.whiteclarkegroup/liquibase-linter) required by Liquibase Linter, then add them to the `lib` directory.
+2. Download the latest Liquibase Linter jar from [maven central](https://repo1.maven.org/maven2/com/whiteclarkegroup/liquibase-linter/) and download the [dependencies](https://mvnrepository.com/artifact/com.whiteclarkegroup/liquibase-linter) required by Liquibase Linter, then add them to the `lib` directory.

-Add your `lqlint.json` configuration file to the `lib` directory.
+3. Add your `lqlint.json` configuration file to the `lib` directory.

 ## Compatibility